microsoft/bedrock-cli/README.md

 ### Production Builds

-We use 2 main tools for creating distributable production builds:
+We use two tools for creating distributable production builds:

 - [webpack](https://webpack.js.org/) - For compiling TypeScript code to a single minified JS bundle.